 6. Willpower Doesn’t Work

 Willpower Doesn’t Work talks about how most people think we have more willpower to follow through and do things.
 We often lack willpower.
 The premise of this book is that that’s not what we should focus on.
 We shouldn’t focus on having more willpower.
 We should focus on controlling our environment, setting up an environment, or automatically doing what we want.

 It’s automatic because the environment we set up forces us to take that action.
 A couple of examples in this book are good.
 For example, your habit of constantly looking at your phone while studying.
 You set up an environment if you put the phone in another room.
 Here it’s impossible to check your phone.
 You’re not relying on your willpower.

-So the book goes through here and talks about what they call forcing functions, which force you to do something.
+So the book goes through here and talks about what they are call-forcing functions, which force you to do something.
 We no longer rely on willpower to set those up effectively in our lives.
 So it was a psychotherapy book.
 I recommend it highly to anybody that’s looking for something like this.